-In partnership with Thrivent Financial, we hosted two Engaging Generations Through Generosity seminars that took a deep dive into research Thrivent commissioned Barna Group to conduct around the generosity of self-identified Christians.
+In partnership with Thrivent Financial, Transform Minnesota hosted two Engaging Generations Through Generosity seminars that took a deep dive into research Thrivent commissioned Barna Group to conduct around the generosity of self-identified Christians.

-Monetary Giving – Defined as: Donating or giving my financial resources to people or causes I want to see impacted.
+Monetary Giving – donating or giving my financial resources to people or causes I want to see impacted

 Self-Reported Donations of U.S. Christians to a church or non-profit in 2016: